 Your pavement contractor can be your best resource in achieving the longest life from your pavement while avoiding liability pitfalls.
 At U.S. Pavement Services, we provide our customers with free pavement inspection and consultation services, and regularly provide cost effective solutions to a variety of pavement problems.
-Our team is available 24-hours a day at 1-800-PAVEMENT or online at US Payment

-Michael Musto is president at U.S. Pavement Services, Inc., Woburn, Mass.
+Michael Musto is president of U.S. Pavement Services, Inc., Woburn, Mass.